infinum/frontend-handbook/JavaScript/Angular.md

 ### Making your components work with forms transparently

 Another topic which should be covered when talking about forms is using your own components with both reactive and template-driven forms.
 To use your component with forms just like you would use `input` element, you will have to implement [ControlValueAccessor](https://angular.io/api/forms/ControlValueAccessor) in your component.
-It isn't too straight-forward and might seem complex at first glance (what is `forwardRef` anyway, right?), but hopefully there are some great articles which we recommend reading:
+It isn't too straight-forward and might seem complex at first glance (what is `forwardRef` anyway, right?), but thankfully there are some great articles which we recommend reading:
 - [Angular Custom Form Controls Made Easy](https://netbasal.com/angular-custom-form-controls-made-easy-4f963341c8e2)
   - quick introduction
 - [Never again be confused when implementing ControlValueAccessor in Angular forms](https://blog.angularindepth.com/never-again-be-confused-when-implementing-controlvalueaccessor-in-angular-forms-93b9eee9ee83)